stephan281094/scrollify.js/README.md

 scrollify.js
 ============

-A 4KB JavaScript library that disables parent scrolling
+A 4KB jQuery library that disables parent scrolling